christhomson/lecture-notes/README.md

 ## License
 You can do what you want with these notes with two restrictions: you may not profit from them in any way, and you must leave my name in them somewhere.
 Don't be evil.
 Thanks! :)

+For more information, see the [Creative Commons Attribution-NonCommercial-ShareAlike 2.5 Canada license](http://creativecommons.org/licenses/by-nc-sa/2.5/ca/).